kinnala/scikit-fem/docs/listofexamples.rst

    from docs.examples.ex03 import visualize visualize()

-See the `source code of Example 3 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex03.py>`_ for more information.
+See the source code of :exlink:`03` for more information.

 Example 4: Linearized contact problem
 -------------------------------------